-A Peer to Real Estate (P2RE) lending marketplace allows borrowers and investors to directly engage with each other without the need for the bureaucracy and costs of the middle-man (often, the big banks).
+A Peer to Real Estate (P2RE) lending marketplace allows borrowers and investors to indirectly engage with each other without the need for the bureaucracy and costs of the middle-man (often, the big banks).

 Because the Peer Estate marketplace specialises in one form of finance – real estate finance – we are specialists who can assess and understand the risk and are solely focused on helping real estate investors and borrowers.
 We don’t sell credit cards, term deposits or car finance.

 - Isn't the Peer Estate platform just crowdfunding?

 Simply, no, this is not crowdfunding.
 We are facilitating secured and analysed lending and investment products.
 Crowdfunding is essentially donations.
 When crowdfunding, the funder (investor) usually has no right to receive anything in return and has no security for the donation.
 Furthermore, the user of the funds (borrower) has no certainty that they will receive all the funding they need.

 Unlike crowdfunding, the investor on the Peer Estate platform indirectly benefits from security and the borrower is assured of the finance as every loan on the Peer Estate platform is pre-funded to ensure certainty of funding.

 - How is this different to a property mortgage fund?

 Simple: choice and transparency.
 Unlike property mortgage funds (which aggregate a number of property mortgage loans within the one fund), you can choose whatever particular property mortgage you want and you will have all the pertinent detail provided to you.

 At this stage, we are accepting investments from Wholesale Investors only.
 You can confirm your status on your dashboard after you log in.

 Generally, people investing in securities and other financial products must, under the Corporations Act 2001, be given a regulated disclosure document such as a prospectus or product disclosure statement.
 However, the Act has some exemptions from these requirements.